At Least 48 Dead After Monster Japan Quake - UrduPoint

 Wajima, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) Japanese rescuers battled the clock and powerful aftershocks Tuesday to find survivors of a New Year's Day earthquake that killed at least 48 people and caused widespread destruction.

-The 7.5 magnitude quake that rattled Ishikawa prefecture on the main island of Honshu triggered tsunami waves more than a metre high, toppled houses, caused a major fire and tore apart roads.
+The 7.5 magnitude quake that rattled Ishikawa prefecture on the main island of Honshu triggered tsunami waves more than a metre high, caused a major fire and tore apart roads.

 On the Noto Peninsula, the destruction included buildings damaged by fire, houses flattened, fishing boats sunk or washed ashore, and highways hit by landslides.

-"It was such a powerful jolt," Tsugumasa Mihara, 73, told AFP as he queued with hundreds of others for water in the nearby shellshocked town of Shika.
+"It was such a powerful jolt," Tsugumasa Mihara, 73, said as he queued with hundreds of others for water in the nearby town of Shika.

 Local authorities put the death toll at 48, but the number was expected to rise as rescuers comb through the rubble.